Three of the most common causes of bathtub accidents are;

-Starting from at least the age of 4, train your children on how to swim, this is because most children love to play around water and thus, if they know how to swim, they can at least get themselves to safety even if you are not around.
+Starting from at least the age of 4, train your children on how to swim, this is because most children love to play around water and thus if they know how to swim, they can at least get themselves to safety even if you are not around.

 Have A Complete First Aid Box

 Look, let’s face it, accidents do happen.
-No matter how careful you may be, there times you can’t prevent accidents from happening.
+No matter how careful you may be, there are times you can’t prevent accidents from happening.
 Thus, having a first aid box in the house is not a bad idea at all.

-To recap, place slip resistant bath mats in your tubs, use water heater temperature of at most 95 degrees Fahrenheit, install tub covers or secure the tub with gates, always keep an eye on your children when they are making use of the tub, train them on how to swim starting at age four and you have gone miles ahead in preventing hot tub accidents from your household.
+To recap, place slip-resistant bath mats in your tubs, use water heater temperature of at most 95 degrees Fahrenheit, install tub covers or secure the tub with gates, always keep an eye on your children when they are making use of the tub, train them on how to swim starting at age four and you have gone miles ahead in preventing hot tub accidents from your household.